kehanlu/Mandarin-Wav2Vec2/README.md

 ### Use with Huggingface
-For simple usage, we convert the fairseq/espnet checkpoint into huggingface Transformers version by `transformers.models.wav2vec2.convert_wav2vec2_original_pytorch_checkpoint_to_pytorch`
+For simple usage, we convert the fairseq/espnet checkpoints into huggingface Transformers version using `transformers.models.wav2vec2.convert_wav2vec2_original_pytorch_checkpoint_to_pytorch`

 #### Pre-trained model